Sun Yat-sen University South Gate station: History

-In 2010, the station originated with Line 10 in the urban rail transportation network plan, and the station location is in front of the south gate of Sun Yat-sen University to the east of the Line 8 station.
-Originally, the station would share the same name with the Line 8 station as station.
+The station was first proposed in 2010, as part of Line 10 in the urban rail transportation network plan, to be located in front of the south gate of Sun Yat-sen University, to the east of the Line 8 station.
+Originally, the station have the same name as the Line 8 station— station.
 When Line 10 was officially established in 2017, the station was renamed Sun Yat-Sen University South Gate station.
-During the construction and preliminary design stage of Line 10, the location of the station is set at the intersection of Ruikang Road and Jinfang Road, in which the distance toward the Line 8 station was about 500 meters, therefore construction of the transfer passageway was cancelled.
+During the construction and preliminary design stage of Line 10, the location of the station was set at the intersection of Ruikang Road and Jinfang Road.
+As this was around 500m from the Line 8 station, the proposed transfer passage between the two stations was cancelled.